 If you’ve been engaging in cutting, or another form of self-injury, you may have noticed that your urges are growing – almost like an addiction.
 Much of your time, now, is devoted to self-injury and you may discover that it’s the only way you can obtain relief.
 Unfortunately, you’ve probably also noted that the relief you gain from self-harm is relatively short-lived.
 Soon after you cut yourself, you may find that you’re flooded with shame and guilt over your behaviors.
 You keep these self-harming behaviors to yourself because you just know that no one else can understand.
 The burden of keeping a secret so large can eat away at you, triggering more episodes of self-harm, and further deepening the shame you feel.
 It doesn’t have to be this way.

-An inpatient treatment program that specializes in treating people who engage in cutting is one of the best ways for you to learn new behaviors and other ways to handle the intense feelings inside you.
+An inpatient treatment center that specializes in treating people who engage in cutting is one of the best ways for you to learn new behaviors and other ways to handle the intense feelings inside you.
 Inside an inpatient center, you’ll be safe and secure in an atmosphere of healing and surrounded by those who truly understand what recovering from self-injury entails.
 You’ll be able to escape the triggers and stress of life in your home environment and focus your time on what matters most – your journey toward healing.

 Group therapy can be of tremendous value to people who engage in self-injury as they have often lived in social isolation for a long while.
 The burden of carrying the secret of cutting can cause damage that can be prepared by normal social interaction with others.
-Disclosing your secret to others struggling with similar challenges can be highly empowering as you learn that you don’t have to live your life in secret any longer.
+Disclosing your secret to others struggling with similar challenges at our treatment center can be highly empowering as you learn that you don’t have to live your life in secret any longer.

 Family therapy can be very helpful for people who engaged in cutting behaviors as family bonds are often strained during this period.
-Family sessions will seek to educate your loved ones about self-injury, co-occurring disorders, and teach your loved ones ways they can be supportive of you as you recovery and signs that you may be experiencing a relapse.
+Family sessions at our clinic will seek to educate your loved ones about self-injury, co-occurring disorders, and teach your loved ones ways they can be supportive of you as you recovery and signs that you may be experiencing a relapse.
 We’ll also provide loved ones with suggestions and community resources to allow for their continued healing.

 - Recreational therapy